pendusky/alx-low_level_programming/0x00-hello_world/README.md

 Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line
 8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line